Top 3 eBay cheat tips

 - When listing a new item, research it online (not just on eBay) and be sure that you know its current value and the going price.
 If it’s a collectible, find out as much as you can about the item’s importance, history, and condition.

 - Before listing, weigh your item and estimate the shipping cost.
-If it’s not cost effective to offer Free Shipping, accurately represent shipping costs in your listing whether you use a flat rate or the shipping calculator for heavier packages.
-Refer to the book for money-saving tips.
+If it’s not cost-effective to offer free shipping, accurately represent shipping costs in your listing, whether you use a flat rate or the shipping calculator for heavier packages.

 - Double-check to see how many other sellers are selling your item (and for how much). eBay is a supply-and-demand marketplace.
 When too many people are selling the same item, the price may go down.